Aaron Rai betting profile: Sony Open in Hawaii - PGA TOUR

 Rai's recent performances

-- Rai has one top-five finish and three top-20 finishes over his last ten appearances.
+- Rai has finished in the top twenty three times over his last ten appearances.

 - He had his best finish at the Wyndham Championship, where he finished tied for fifth with a score of 14-under.